Profit and loss decomposition in continuous time and approximations: Introduction

-With the aim of carrying out surplus decompositions in life insurance, \citet{jetses2022general} and \citet{christiansen2022decomposition} extended \citet{biewen2012additive} to multiperiod settings by dividing the time horizon into subintervals and recursively applying the SU method on each subinterval.
-Similarly, \citet{frei2020new} proposed a multiperiod setting based on the OAT method.
-Multiperiod SU and OAT decompositions depend on the time grid, and there are infinite possibilities to choose that time grid.
-In practice, one typically works with yearly, quarterly, monthly or daily steps.
-To eliminate the dependence on the grid, \citet{jetses2022general} and \citet{christiansen2022decomposition} investigated the limits of SU and OAT decompositions when the length of the subintervals approaches zero, and they arrived at infinitesimal sequential updating (ISU) decompositions and infinitesimal one-at-a-time (IOAT) decompositions. \citet{jetses2022general} showed in an insurance context that the ISU decomposition is not only additive but also symmetric if there are no interaction effects in the sense that the covariations between the risk factors are zero. \citet{christiansen2022decomposition} proved that the ISU decomposition is symmetric if it is stable with respect to small perturbations in the empirical observation of the risk factors.
+Is there any other way to break the curse of dimensionality? \citet{christiansen2022decomposition} proves that the ISU decomposition is symmetric if it is stable with respect to small perturbations in the empirical observation of the risk factors.
 In Appendix \ref{subsec:Stability}, we show that the ISU decomposition of a simple product of two correlated Brownian motions is not stable.
 This shows that stability is a rather strong assumption.

-With the aim of defining an additive decomposition principle that is invariant with respect to the order or labeling of the risk factors, \citet{shorrocks2013decomposition} and \citet{jetses2022general} introduced the ASU and IASU decompositions, respectively, which are simply the arithmetic average of the $d!$ possible SU/ISU decompositions.
-The (static) ASU decomposition is also called \emph{Shapley decomposition}, see \citet{shorrocks2013decomposition}.
-The ASU and IASU decompositions are additive and symmetric by construction.
-Compared to multiperiod ASU decompositions, IASU decompositions have the advantages that they do not depend on the choice of a time grid and that they take the whole trajectories of the risk factors into account.
-In a model setting without interaction effects or jumps, \citet{mai2022} proposes a decomposition that is equivalent to the IASU decomposition, splitting the P\&L of a portfolio into four parts: P\&L due to changes in foreign exchange rate, interest rate, calendar time and market risk.

-Table \ref{tab:Overview_decom} provides an overview of the various decomposition principles SU/ISU, OAT/ IOAT and ASU/ IASU, with focus on the properties of additivity, symmetry and computational complexity.
-The table summarizes that the limit-based decompositions generally have more favorable properties, so investigating the limits is not just a theoretical exercise but of practical value.
-In particular, the IASU decomposition is computationally preferable to the ASU decomposition if there are no simultaneous jumps in the risk factors.

-In game theory, the Shapley decomposition is better known as Shapley value. \citet{young1985monotonic} shows that the Shapley value satisfies certain desirable properties.
-The Shapley decomposition has been introduced axiomatically to risk allocation, see for example \citet{denault2001coherent} and \citet{powers2007using}.
-The Shapley decomposition is also relevant in the context of portfolio optimization, see \citet{shalit2020shapley}, income inequality analysis, see \citet{shorrocks2013decomposition} and \citet{sastre2002shapley}, and carbon emission reduction, see \citet{yu2014provincial} and \citet{albrecht2002shapley}.
-An axiomatic introduction to P\&L attribution, which leads to the Shapley decomposition, can be found in \citet[Sec.
-3.1]{moehle2021portfolio}, where efficient calculations and numerical approximations of the Shapley decomposition are also discussed, e.g., reducing the numerical complexity from $O(d!)$ to $O(2^{d})$.